4. Variables¶

 This will print, each in its own thread, and not necessarily in that order:

-list of all the current values in the program (i.e. reduce()
+list of all the current values in the program (i.e. reduce()‘ed), for

 example: